Ezequiel Duran Player Props: Rangers vs. Yankees

-Ezequiel Duran -- hitting .313 with three doubles, a home run, a walk and six RBI in his past 10 games -- will be in action for the Texas Rangers against the New York Yankees, with Gerrit Cole on the hill, on April 27 at 8:05 PM ET.
+Ezequiel Duran -- 2-for-4 with an RBI in his most recent game -- will be in action for the Texas Rangers versus the New York Yankees, with Clarke Schmidt on the hill, on April 28 at 8:05 PM ET.

-He had a hitless showing in his last game (0-for-2) against the Reds.
+In his most recent game, he racked up two hits (going 2-for-4 with an RBI) against the Yankees.

 Ezequiel Duran Game Info & Props vs. the Yankees